US Defense Dept. Recognizes Power of New Media

-Just as blogs made it easy for people to understand and appreciate the benefits of using the internet to communicate directly with a network of like minded people, the emergence of new media technologies that make it possible for anyone to reach a broad or influential audience are frustrating the US Dept. of Defense in its war in Iraq.
+Just as blogs made it easy for people to understand and appreciate the benefits of using the internet to communicate directly with a network of like-minded people, the emergence of digital media communications technologies that make it possible for anyone to reach a broad or influential audience are frustrating the US Dept. of Defense in its war in Iraq.

 “More than half of this battle is taking place in the battlefield of the media. . . we are in a media battle in a race for the hearts and minds of [Muslims].”